-The Financial Aid Specialist, in the process of verification, has the discretion to verify any
+The Financial Aid Specialist, in the process of verification, has the discretion to

-additional FAFSA or Dream Act Application items or information and to request any reasonable
+additional FAFSA or Dream Act Application items or information and to request any

 documentation that may be needed to substantiate the student’s financial aid application.
-If there

 is a legitimate discrepancy between the FAFSA or Dream Act Application and the verification

-documentation, the Financial Aid Specialist will document the discrepancy in the student’s file
+documentation, the Financial Aid Specialist will document the discrepancy in the student’s

 These policies will be made available to students at the Financial Aid Office upon request.